pgibler/Binance.NET/README.md

 ## Streams available

-Binance.NET comes with a set of streams that you can run to hook into Binance's WebSocket services.
+Binance.NET comes with a set of streams that you can run to listen and communicate with the Binance WebSocket services.

-All of these functions return a `CancellationTokenSource` instance so you can cancel their operation as needed.
+Each of these functions return a `CancellationTokenSource` instance so you can halt its operation as needed.

 ---